Barkotfrew/Academic-study-performance-analyzer/README.md

 Contributions:  Assisted with the development of the code,readme file and documentation,also contributed to create a sample of the user interface and experience design.

-## Introduction

-Are you a student wanting to easily track your study hours and see your study pattern during the week?
-The Academic Study Performance Analyzer is a C++ program designed to assist second-year Software Engineering students in tracking their daily study hours leading up to final exams.
-By recording study hours each day, students can better organize their study schedules.

-Students often record their daily study time in notebooks but struggle to summarize and analyze this data.
-This program allows students to input their study hours for each day of the week and generates a report showing the study hours for each day, the total weekly study hours, and the average study hours per day.

-## What This Program Does

-Have you ever written down your study hours in a notebook and then struggled to understand your overall study habits?
-This program helps you:

-Add student: Collects student data and stores it in the database.

-See results: Displays all students and their study statistics.

 Search student: Allows searching by student name or code.